Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

 But all of that has changed.

-Fortunately, the 200-member Haymarket Pushcart Association formed in the 1980s to work with the city on issues such as space and garbage removal.
+Fortunately, a 200-member Haymarket Pushcart Association formed in the 1980s to work with the city on issues such as space and garbage removal.
 During the darkest days of the Big Dig, the Association fought to keep the market alive.
 They succeeded, and introduced improvements.
 You can check out their Facebook page here.

-And now, the Big Dig has faded to just a memory.
-The beautiful new Rose Kennedy Greenway reunites the North End with the rest of the city, and Boston Public Market has opened next door, crowds of shoppers have returned.
+Now that the Big Dig has faded to just a memory, the beautiful new Rose Kennedy Greenway reunites the North End with the rest of the city, and Boston Public Market has opened next door, crowds of shoppers have returned.
 Haymarket, Boston's historic marketplace, flourishes again.

 Prices are still rock-bottom.
 But Haymarket feels mellower.

-Haymarket vendors, long known for using, um, colorful language when customers prod the produce or take too long to make up their minds, have become family-friendly.
+Haymarket vendors, long known for their colorful language when customers prod the produce or take too long to make up their minds, have become family-friendly.